 - A journal of eating only McSpicy for a week (it’s a terrible idea don’t do it)

-- Goodyfeed has a small snippet of McSpicy as a medicine for constipation, and a little story about what National Service orders after and outfield exercise
+- Goodyfeed has a small snippet of McSpicy as a medicine for constipation, and a little story about what National Service orders for delivery after an outfield exercise

 BUT WAIT There’s more